danpage/mascab/README.md

     hanging on to either way (e.g., because they *could* be included in the future, or just add context).

-- The `Makefile` included has two main targets:
+- The `Makefile` included has one target:

-  - `mascab.pdf`
+    `mascab.pdf`
-    is a PDF generated from `mascab.tex`,
+    is a PDF generated from `mascab.tex`.
-  - `mascab.tax`
-    is a keyword taxonomy scraped from the BiBTeX databases: each entry is roughly grouped and assigned associated keywords so as to allow filtering, although this is imperfect to say the least.

-  Note that up to a point, keywords associated with the latter are just an (evolving) mechanism to manage content, vs. a robust taxonomy.
+  Note that up to a point, keywords and taxonomy are just an (evolving) mechanism to manage content.
 As example, cases such as

-  - where a paper makes multiple contributions (e.g., includes both an attack, *and* a countermeasure), or
+  - where a paper makes multiple contributions (e.g., includes both an attack strategy *and* a countermeasure, or an attack strategy *and* a concrete application of it to something), or
   - where a paper could be applied within the context of either covert *or* side-channels